Xaeroid/info-Asia/README.md

-# info-Asia
+# info-world
-A web app that provides information related to the countries in Asia.
+A web app that provides information related to the countries in the world.

 This web app is made with the help of React.js using the RESTapi to fetch the data.
 - to fetch the data axios has been used